Siroz555/CaribouStonks/README.md

 - /sendCoords > Share your current position.
 - /highlighter > Highlight a specific entity in the world.
 - /stonks > Display prices and other information simply anywhere.
+- /cariboustonks heldItemView <mainHand/offHand>: Customize the appearance of Held Item.

 ---